fiskaly/fiskaly-kassensichv-client-java/examples/client-demo/readme.md

 Build instructions for the client can be found in the [readme.md](https://github.com/fiskaly/fiskaly-kassensichv-client-java/blob/master/readme.md) in the project root.

 ## Build instructions
-Use the following command to create a self-contained ("fat JAR") JAR.
+Use the following command to create a self-contained ("fat") JAR.

 ```